panaversity/learn-agentic-ai/06a_agents_sdk/README.md

 # OpenAI Agents SDK

+## Overview

+The OpenAI Agents SDK enables you to build agentic AI apps in a lightweight, easy to use package with very few abstractions.
+It's a production-ready upgrade of our previous experimentation for agents, Swarm.
+The Agents SDK has a very small set of primitives:

+- Agents, which are LLMs equipped with instructions and tools
+- Handoffs, which allow agents to delegate to other agents for specific tasks
+- Guardrails, which enable the inputs to agents to be validated

 This is a simple example of how to use the [OpenAI Agents SDK](https://openai.github.io/openai-agents-python/).

 ## Initialize the project using UV